Category Archives: Project 9: Major Project Final Draft

 Develop your final major project presentation with the context and audience for which it is intended.

 Considering the context and audience for my work is a very interesting exercise.
 It forces me to ask who might be interested in my work and why.
 At the same time, I need to have a strong belief in my ideas and project delivery so that I am not swayed and my message isn’t corrupted by too much concern over who might be offended or upset with my work.
 While this submission at Project 9 is a final draft there are things I am still working on.
 The last few minor tweaks will not delay my exhibition.
 I suspect most projects which go to exhibition feature last-minute changes and fluctuations necessary to fit in with the practicalities of showing work.
 The particular items which I have been working on include reshooting a video of falling ash.
 My original piece used an old dust sheet as a backdrop.
 After feedback, I looked at using a black cloth but trying to isolate the ash.
 Often the backdrop seems to intrude and come to the fore so producing this work in a way which satisfies me has not been easy.
 Ultimately it is a choice between how aesthetically pleasing I want this idea to be and whether flaws in the delivery of this particular piece are acceptable to me.
+One question which still bothers to me is whether or not to include a photograph of Rebecca in my exhibition.
+I think at this stage of the final draft I can say that I have decided against this.
+The project IS about Rebecca but not obviously so.
+It doesn’t specifically need her image.
+In addition I would worry that project might lose the aspect of asking my audience to consider their own mortality and it would shift balance to being a retrospective of Rebecca’s life and death.

 My current and new video selection can be seen at the following links: